Software Engineering Experimentation

 provide reasonable arguments.

-The dissenter must post the counter-arguments on Tuesday by
+The dissenter must post the counter-arguments on Tuesday by midnight in Sweden.

 All students must join in the discussion for each paper throughout the week.